EconometricInstitute/feb22012-programming-website/data/week1/3-classes-and-objects.md

 - The object's variables (instance variables) specify the internal state of the object.
 - The object's methods specify what the object does.

-An object is created while the program is running, and lives in the computer's memory until it is not longer necessary.
+An object is created while the program is running, and lives in the computer's memory until it is no longer necessary.
 The JVM has a feature called *garbage collection* that automatically figures out when an object in memory is not needed by checking if there are no variables that refer to it any longer.
-It then recovers that memory so it can be reused for objects that are created at a later time.
+It then recovers that memory, so it can be reused for objects that are created at a later time.
-As such, the lifecycle of an object starts with the initialization via a constructor call, it then lives in the memory, at some point becomes dereferenced and finally it is cleaned up by the garbage collector.
+As such, the lifecycle of an object starts with the initialization via a constructor call, it then lives in the memory, at some point becomes dereferenced, and finally it is cleaned up by the garbage collector.

 Let's create a class named `Person`.
 For this class, we create a separate file named `Person.java`.
 Our program now consists of two separate files, since the main program is also in its own file.
 The `Person.java` file initially contains the class definition **public class Person** and the curly brackets that confine the contents of the class.
 A class defines the attributes and behaviors of objects that are created from it.
 Let's decide that each person object has a name and an age.
 It's natural to represent the name as a string, and the age as an integer.
 We'll go ahead and add these to our blueprint: